hbcbh1999/NathanEpstein.github.io/_posts/2014-11-09-termStructure.markdown

 </script>

-Note: This is the risk-neutral condition on the portfolio
+Note: This is the risk-neutral condition on the portfolio.

 Such a portfolio will earn the risk-free rate by the assumption of no arbitrage.